Marvel’s smallest hero is back in action this summer, but he isn't alone: he’s joined by a familiar partner in Ant-Man and the Wasp.

 We haven’t seen everyone before though.
-The biggest new casting is definitely Michelle Pfeiffer, making her MCU debut as Janet van Dyne - Hope’s mother, thought dead, but perhaps just missing in the mysterious Quantum Zone.
+The biggest new casting is definitely Michelle Pfeiffer, making her MCU debut as Janet van Dyne - Hope’s mother, thought dead, but perhaps just missing in the mysterious Quantum Realm.

 Behind the camera, Peyton Reed is once again directing after successfully taking over from Edgar Wright mid-way through production on the first movie.
 Luckily, production seems to have been a little smoother this time around.

 There’s more change on the screenplay front though - of the five writers credited this time, Paul Rudd (yup, the actor) is the only one who also contributed to the original Ant-Man.
 Despite that, fans might be reassured that among those writers are Chris McKenna and Erik Sommers, who wrote the also-pretty-great Spider-Man: Homecoming, and are working on that film’s sequel too.

 We've had eight posters for the film so far, with a couple of regular one-sheets (one of which is a smart repeat of the best poster from the first film) and six individual character posters.
 Those are arguably the most interesting - not least because one gives us our first detailed look at Michelle Pfeiffer in costume as Janet van Dyne.